arcxp/datadog-service-catalog-metadata-provider/__tests__/TEST_PLANS.md

 A good test plan is super important, so here's the plan.

-## Things to test
+## Things to test, and where to test them

-- Config file parsing
+- Config file parsing, this can be done in a regular Jest test.
-- Schema validation for the config files generated
+- Schema validation for the config files generated, this can only be done in a GitHub Action.
-- Communication of various fields out to Datadog
+- Communication of various fields out to Datadog, this can be done both locally as well as in an Action.

 ## Config file parsing